 Ultimately, there is no bad time to start a travel nurse assignment, but spring and summer are probably the most popular.
 There are outdoor festivals and a lot more opportunities to enjoy the local attractions and get to know your new city as well.
 In addition, the longer days will help you safely navigate your new town.
 This will allow you to learn your way around the travel nurse experience and pick up your own tricks for getting to know a city that will help you in future assignments.

 Choosing the right time to be a travel nurse is a personal decision

 But no matter where you are in your career, traveling can be a viable and gratifying experience.
 Take advantage of available resources and find the right travel nurse agency so that you can secure opportunities and housing that best fits your needs.
-Also, consider the challenges that come with relocating during different times of the year and choose the best start date so that you can have a pleasant travel nurse experience.
+Also, consider the challenges that come with relocating during different times of the year and choose the best start date to have a pleasant travel nurse experience.

-If you are looking for more tips on travel nursing these articles have some really great tips: 5 Tips to Calm Your Nerves Before Your Travel Nurse Assignment, Tips for a Travel Nurse Interview, 19 Tips for Traveling Nurses or read our Travel Nurse Guide for a lot of great information on travel nursing.
+We hope you found these tips for when to begin your travel nurse experience helpful.
+If you are looking for more tips on travel nursing these articles have some really great tips: 5 Tips to Calm Your Nerves Before Your Travel Nurse Assignment, Tips for a Travel Nurse Interview, 19 Tips for Traveling Nurses, or read our Travel Nurse Guide for a lot of great information on travel nursing.